-The first thing to look for when buying an electric bike online is whether the bike comes fully assembled & ready to ride.
+The first thing to look for when buying an electric bike online is whether the bike comes fully assembled by a professional bike mechanic & ready to ride.
 More often than not, the answer is no.

 Electric bikes are complex machines with many moving parts.
 These components require careful assembly, alignment & calibration.
-Our skilled mechanics can spend up to two hours assembling a new electric bike, from truing wheels, aligning brakes & calibrating gears.There is a reason that most cyclists take their bikes to a workshop to get serviced.
+Our skilled mechanics can spend up to two hours assembling a new electric bike, from truing wheels, aligning/facing brakes and indexing gears.There is a reason that most cyclists take their bikes to a workshop to get serviced.
 Most simply don't have the skills to perform these tasks properly.
 By not properly assembling the ebike, you could be setting yourself up for failure from the start, not to mention future headaches & costs.

 Some bike workshops offer a bike build service where they will assemble boxed bikes that they haven't sold but these services come at a cost which start to make the attractive online prices slightly less attractive.